What is efficiency? The importance of efficiency, tips to be efficient

 5. Cut Down on Decisions

-“You’ll see I wear only gray or blue suits.
+“You’ll see I wear only grey or blue suits.
 I’m trying to pare down my decisions.
 I don’t want to make decisions about what I’m eating or wearing.
 Because I have too many other decisions to make,” said former US president Barack Obama while in office.
 Some decisions are important but decisions aren’t.
 So don’t waste time debating the pros and cons of something insignificant.
 For example, if you want to buy a book, go buy it.
 Don’t waste time debating over it.